angelaleong/interlock_simulator_pjs/README.md

 ## **Running the simulator**
 Once you've cloned the repo go to repo directory and run `python -m SimpleHTTPServer` (any Mac should have this natively installed).
 This will serve that directory on localhost.
-Point your browser to **http://localhost:8000/interlock_simulator.html** to start the simulation.
+Point your browser to **http://localhost:8000/interlock_simulator.html** to start the simulation. **Works better on Chrome than Safari**

 ## **Using the simulator**
 Currently, the simulator takes in steering commands via the A and D keys for left and rightward steering, respectively.
 W and S accelerate and decelerate.
 Make sure to click on the animation area first before trying keyboard input.